tedneward/Azgaarnoth/Creatures/Quipper.md

 >- **Languages** —
 >- **Challenge** 1
 >___
->***Blood Frenzy.***.
-The swarm has advantage on melee attack rolls against any creature that doesn’t have all its hit points.
+>***Blood Frenzy.*** The swarm has advantage on melee attack rolls against any creature that doesn't have all its hit points.
 >
->***Swarm.***.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny quipper.
-The swarm can’t regain hit points or gain temporary hit points.
+>***Swarm.*** The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny quipper.
+The swarm can't regain hit points or gain temporary hit points.
 >
->***Water Breathing.***.
-The swarm can breathe only underwater.
+>***Water Breathing.*** The swarm can breathe only underwater.
 >
 >#### Actions
->***Bites.***.
-Melee Weapon Attack: +5 to hit, reach 0 ft., one creature in the swarm’s space.
+>***Bites.*** Melee Weapon Attack: +5 to hit, reach 0 ft., one creature in the swarm's space.
 Hit: 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.
 >